catherinemoresco/PDFProject/README.md

 In some cases, the text line detection may fail--in this case, you may choose to draw rectangle highlights wherever you want on the document by clicking on the rectangle icon in the navigation bar.

-Double-click to make it disappear.
+Double-click on a highlight to make it disappear.

 Clicking the "export" button will initiate a download of the edited PDF to your desktop.